-Understanding Erikson's Psychosocial Stages of Development: A Comprehensive Guide
+Understanding Erikson's Psychosocial Stages of Development: A complete walkthrough

 Introduction: The Foundation of Erikson's Theory

 Erikson's theory builds upon the psychoanalytic foundations laid by Sigmund Freud, but significantly expands on it.
+That's why he argued that personality develops through a series of interconnected stages, each characterized by a specific conflict or crisis.
 While Freud primarily focused on psychosexual development, Erikson emphasized the psychosocial aspects, highlighting the interplay between individual psychological needs and the social environment.
-He argued that personality develops through a series of interconnected stages, each characterized by a specific conflict or crisis.
 Successfully navigating these crises leads to the development of a strong ego identity, while failure can result in feelings of inadequacy and a weakened sense of self.

 The Eight Psychosocial Stages: A Detailed Exploration